 Thank you for your interest in hosting a Common Ground conversation.
 By hosting a Common Ground event, you create meaningful connections between your guests, which helps build a stronger, safer, and more resilient region.

 As a host, you create your own gathering.
 Hosts can be any Cuyahoga, Lake or Geauga County resident or organization who wants to bring people together for a forward-looking conversation.
-Hosts choose the day, location and time of day that works best for them between July 16 - 30.
+Hosts choose the day, location and time of day that works best for them.
 Some hosts choose to open their conversations to the public, and some choose to only invite people they know.
-To support the conversation, Common Ground provides resources to help hosts create valuable, civil conversations around the theme for 2021.
+To support the conversation, Common Ground will provide resources to help hosts create valuable, civil conversations around the theme for 2022.

 There are several different ways to participate in a Common Ground event.
 Whether you would like to host, volunteer to help lead the conversation, or just attend, there is a place for everyone at a Common Ground conversation.
 Which role will you play?